 The social in 'psychosocial': how gender norms drive psychosocial distress

-'I prefer to stay silent': exploring opportunities for and challenges to adolescents' psychosocial and mental health in Gaza
+Case study: Exploring opportunities for and challenges to adolescents' psychosocial and mental health in Gaza

 This Gender and Adolescence: Global Evidence (GAGE) briefing paper discusses the capabilities of adolescents in Gaza, highlighting the constraints and burdens faced by girls in particular.
 Social and gender norms are at the heart of these constraints, which are also shaped by the political turmoil and poverty.

 In May and June, 2015, media outlets around the world reported a devastating new finding that shocked the public and public health researchers alike.
 The Telegraph, Guardian, and National Public Radio all published articles highlighting the fact that suicide had surpassed maternal mortality as the leading cause of death among girls aged 15–19 years globally.